yahiakala/routing/docs/how-it-works.md

 When a route is found, the router will call the route's `before_load` method.
 If the `before_load` method raises a `Redirect`, the router will navigate to the redirected url.

-If the route has a `loader` method, the router will call the `loader` method.
-The `loader` method will be called according to the `cache_mode` attribute on the route.
+If the route has a `loader` method, it will be called and the return value will be available as the `data` property on the `RoutingContext`.

+Once the `loader` method has been called, the router will call `open_form` on the matching route's form.
+A `routing_context` will be passed to the form.

+## Caching

+There are two types of caching, form caching and data caching.

-If the route is has set `cache_form` to `True`, and there is a cached form for the route, the router will open the cached form.
-Otherwise, the router will call open form on the matching route's form.
+If a form is cached, instead of calling the `open_form` method on the matching route's form, the router will open the cached form.

+If data is cached, the router will only call the `loader` method if the data is stale.
+Stale data is determined by the `cache_mode` attribute on the route.

+## Server vs Client Routing

-The above process may happen on the server, or on the client.
-If the user is navigating from with the app, that is, the user is clicking a navigation component, then the router will be called on the client.
-If the user navigates directly to the url, by changing the url in the browser, then the router will be called on the server.
+The above process will happen on the server, if the user navigates directly to a url (the initial page request).
+If the user is navigating from within the app, then routing will happen on the client.